Two gangs fight over a medieval village in Japan. But, the villagers...

 Sugi scratched his stomach and answered, “Hell, yeah.
 We earned it... but maybe I should go alone.
 You terrorized them.”

-Fox smiled.
-“I’m sure they’ll see I’m really a gentle soul.”
+Fox smiled, for he didn't completely trust Sugi, and said, “I’m sure they’ll see I’m really a gentle soul.”